AntaresSimulatorTeam/AntaREST/docs/user-guide/1-interface.md

 - edit the command list composing the variant
 - monitor or verify the result of the generation process

-:hammer-and-wrench: The command edition view is under active development.
+:hammer_and_wrench: The command edition view is under active development.
 Form fields will be soon added to guide the command edition.

 ![](../assets/media/img/studyvariantedit.png)

 ### Detailed view

 The detailed view is a tree representation of a study files.
-It can be browsed and node can be viewed and edited. \
+It can be browsed and node can be viewed and edited.\
 :warning: The view can take some time to load the first time.